-Are Agricultural Workers given Workers Compensation?
+Do Agricultural Workers have Workers Compensation?

 According to the International Labour Organization (ILO), the agricultural sector is one of the three most hazardous sectors in the labor force.
 It runs alongside the construction and mining industry.
-This means that the risk of injury and death is twice as much as other industries.
-The most common of injuries involved in the agricultural sector include:
+This means that the risk of injury and death is twice as much as in other industries.
+The most common injuries involved in the agricultural sector include:

 The number one chemical that poses the greatest hazards is pesticides.
 Farmers rely on chemicals to grow more crops.
 They mix and load these chemicals and may face danger from splatter.
-Most farmers like working without protective gear that makes them more exposed to dangerous chemicals.
+Most farmers like working without protective gear which makes them more exposed to dangerous chemicals.